Fun facts about me

 17. I did an Executive MBA at Germany’s best business school.

-19. I am a continuing education junkie.
-I love to learn new things!
+19. I love to learn new things!

 20. I don’t like beer.